Faculty & Staff

 J. William Fulbright College of Arts & Sciences

-My research focuses on understanding creative cognition, imagination, and other related processes, and how these processes are linked with more traditional sub-fields of cognitive psychology, such as attention and executive functions.
-In my work I apply a variety of techniques, including behavioral, genetic, electrophysiological (EEG and ERP), and functional MRI (fMRI).
-I also do work on mind-wandering, mindfulness, problem-solving, the influence of technology on creativity and imagination, creativity mentoring, and what happens to creativity as we age.
-A long-term objective is to create a theoretical foundation upon which to develop methods to enhance creative thinking and problem-solving abilities.
+My primary research interest is cognitive neuroscience.
+Specifically, I aim to understand creative cognition, imagination, and other related processes, and how these processes are linked with more traditional subfields of cognitive psychology, such as attention and executive functions.
+I use a variety of approaches, including behavioral, genetic, electrophysiological (EEG and ERP), and functional MRI (fMRI) techniques.
+I also work in the areas of mind wandering, mindfulness, problem solving, the influence of technology on creativity and imagination, and what happens to creativity as we age.
+A long-term objective is to create a theoretical foundation upon which to develop methods to enhance creative thinking, imagination, and problem-solving abilities.

 Ph.D. in Psychology, Northwestern Univeristy